ImpXada/Auto-CI/README.md

 ## Project Introduction

-This is an automated CI project for suyu, sudachi, and mesa turnip.
+This is an automated CI project for suyu, sudachi, strato and mesa turnip.

 ## Release Notes